akshar-raaj/softwarequizzes-blog/output/posts/javascript-promises-deep-dive/index.md

 <hr/>
 ### Shameless Plug

-If you work extensively with JavaScript, you should take our [quiz](http://javascript.softwarequizzes.com) to test your JavaScript knowledge.
+If you work extensively with JavaScript, you should attempt our [quiz](http://javascript.softwarequizzes.com) to test your JavaScript knowledge.